kshetline/aw-clock/README.md

 Respond `Y` to the prompt “Allow user to reboot, shutdown, update, etc.?” if you want to be able to use the clock’s Settings dialog to perform these basic administrative functions.
 This is especially convenient if you’re using a touchscreen, and don’t want to have to use SSH or VNC to perform these operations.

+### Weather

 As of v2.1.0 of this software no API key is required to get weather data.
 The default weather data, however, is now being acquired by “page scraping” [Weather Underground](https://www.wunderground.com/), not via a guaranteed stable API.

+Having a back-up weather data is still, therefore, useful.
+For that there are three options:

+1. Get an API key for [Weatherbit.io via RapidAPI](https://rapidapi.com/weatherbit/api/weather).
+You can get a free key, but with a hard maximum of 125 API calls allowed per day, that will only be good for occasional back-up service, not full-time weather information.
+The US$10/month Pro plan is more than sufficient, however.
+With a Weatherbit.io API key, you'll also be able to handle geolocation (turning GPS latitude/longitude into city/place names) without needing to set up a Google API key.

-Having a Dark Sky API key for back-up weather data is still, therefore, useful.
-Unfortunately, not long after release 2.3.3 of this software, Dark Sky announced that, as a result of joining Apple, they will no long accept new sign-ups for API keys.
-If you already have a Dark Sky API key, however, it will still function until the end of 2021, and you can select Dark Sky as your primary weather source until then, using Weather Underground as a back-up.
-(In the near future I plan to implement one more weather service option, to replace Dark Sky as the only Weather Underground alternative.)
+2. *If you already have* a Dark Sky API key, you can use that.
+Unfortunately, Dark Sky has announced that they are joining Apple, and they will no long accept new sign-ups for API keys.
+Further, even if you currently have an API key, it will cease to work at the end of 2021.
+This software will itself switch off access to Dark Sky in December 2021.

+3. There's a limited capability in this software to fall back on using my personal RapidAPI/Weatherbit.io account, but depending on how much traffic I get, there's no guarantee that back-up will always be there.

+### Time keeping

 By default, this application uses GPS-synced system time, if available, or `pool.ntp.org` as an NTP time server (keeping its own time via NTP, rather than using the system clock).
 You can configure the use of a different time server, however, you should not choose a Google or Facebook time server, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to accurately display leap seconds as shown below: